ABOUT ME &

 Please note ...

 I'm constantly working to improve and fine tune every aspect of the instruments I make.
-As a result I therefore reserve the right to change the specification as I see fit, and features and design details of newly made instruments my differ slightly from those shown in the Gallery.
+As a result I therefore reserve the right to change the specification as I see fit, and features and design details of newly made instruments may differ slightly from those shown in the Gallery, and instruments I have previously made.